gavinsalam/inspire-seminars-to-ics/README.md

 With the `--all` flag you get all seminars, otherwise just the upcoming ones.

 The script is not yet entirely robust.
 E.g. if can only handle up to 500 entries.

+Written by Melissa van Beekveld, with adaptations from Gavin Salam.